Guitar Techniques and Skills for Beginners

 Next up let’s talk about the different guitar picking skills you need to master.
 This is still fundamental technique you need to really have down.

 Don’t neglect the basics, just because they’re boring.
+If you want a comprehensive list of guitar picking styles we have a guide on that.

 This is pretty basic.
 Alternate picking just means using an alternating pattern of down strokes and up strokes, instead of just one or the other.